CigarsSmoker/Clone/Rules-syntax.md

 Rules is used in a broad sense here: let's rather call them "directives".
-Most directives will be rules, hence I used "Your rules" in the dashboard.
+Most directives will be rules, hence I used _"My rules"_ in the dashboard.

 Each line is a directive.
 Empty lines will be skipped.